adyxax/bareos-zabbix-check/README.md

   - delete the bareos file daemon status file (/var/lib/bareos/bareos-fd.9102.state by default)
   - start the bareos file daemon again
   - run any job in order to have the file daemon recreate a valid status file
-  - delete the line referencing this job in the spool file (/var/lib/bareos/bareos-zabbix-check.spool by default)
+  - delete the line referencing the job you removed in the spool file (/var/lib/bareos/bareos-zabbix-check.spool by default)